-The page on How Electropolishing Works provides detailed explanation of electropolishing and the electro-chemical process used to uniformly remove material from stainless steel.
+The page on How Electropolishing Works provides a detailed explanation of electropolishing and the electro-chemical process used to uniformly remove material from stainless steel.

 EP System Open Top Wet Process Station with Spray Rinse Video